Kakamega Orphan Project

 The Kakamega Orphans Care Centre (KOCC) is a grassroots organization in Kakamega, Kenya, that helps provide for the education and wellbeing of orphans and vulnerable children in western Kenya.
 The organization directly supports more than 150 elementary school students, more than 150 high school students, and about 25 college and university students.

 Friends of Kenya Rising, a 501(c)(3) non-profit organization based in Sherman, Connecticut, was founded in 2003 and raises funds and organizes sponsorships to support these children and youth in Kakamega, Kenya.
 It was formed from the merger of Crossroads Springs Africa and Friends of Kakamega.

 Overview

 The organization's programs include elementary school sponsorships, high school sponsorships, and college/university sponsorships.

-About fifty children who face extraordinary challenges at home - or who have no home - spend most of their time living at the Kakamega Orphans Care Center residence, cared for by a loving and committed staff.
-The Care Centre is not an orphanage, but instead a place where elementary-school age orphans, "half-orphans" with a surviving parent, and other extremely vulnerable children receive the material necessities and emotional guidance that they need to thrive in school and develop fully.
-During school breaks most Care Centre children return to their homes and stay with their guardians (typically an aunt, grandmother, or single mother); those without safe homes to return to stay with the women who founded and manage the project.

 In the same age group, more than 100 elementary school children are supported by the Homebased sponsorship program, living in loving homes with extremely needy aunts, uncles, grandmothers, and single mothers.
 In the Homebased program, guardians receive a small cash stipend, farm inputs, and a few basic needs that help improve the sponsored child's wellbeing at home and in school.

 The High School sponsorship program continues support for the students who graduated 8th grade, providing school fees, uniforms, books and supplies, pocket money, and other essentials - as well as guidance and support - to more than 150 high school students.

 The College & University program supports more than 25 students and is proud to already have over 10 diploma- and degree-holding graduates.